metrorailings/OwlBlog/content/posts/2022-week-1-insights.md

 Finally!
 A big throw to A.J.
 Brown in contested coverage.
 It's only been one half, but Brown's already passed the century mark in receiving yardage.
 Impressive.

+Kudo to the Lions offensive line for keeping Philadelphia's defensive front at bay for much of the game.

 ***

 ## 49ers @ Bears